 Where essential journeys must be made, people should also consider whether they can go on foot rather than by road.

-There are many little hacks you can use to bring down the costs of running and maintaining your vehicle.
+There are many little hacks you can use to bring down the costs of running and maintaining your vehicle, as we describe in our cost cutting article for taxi drivers.

 Having the correct pressure can help drivers to get better fuel efficiency out of their car, yet regularly checking tyre pressures is a simple but easily forgotten way of being economical.